kate-j-xia/campy-bot/README.md

 - Make sure the Google sheets are filled with correct columns and values
 - Prepare configuration/env variables:

-  1. copy and update config.py:
+  1. update config.py and copy it to `campy-bot` directory:

      ```
      SLACK_CLIENT_TOKEN = "<Your slack client TOKEN>"